niallang/Nial-Array-Language/README.md

 Contributions should be done via Pull Request, with a proper description of what changes were made.

+If you are modifying the JS, then you need to do `npm install` once and `npm run build:js` every time you make a modification.

 It is recommended to talk about possible changes on the [APL Farm](https://aplwiki.com/wiki/APL_Farm) before working on them.

 These can be (but are not limited to):